Mary Ann (1772 ship): Convict transport

 In 1791 she transported convicts from England to Australia and was under the command of Captain Mark Munroe.
 (Note: She appeared in Lloyd's Register for 1791 as the Mary & Ann, and her master appears as "Munrow".
 Her owners at the time were Calvert & Co.)
 She departed Portsmouth on 16 February 1791 and arrived on 9 July in Port Jackson, New South Wales.
 She sailed independently, her voyage taking place between the second and the third fleets.
 She embarked 150 female convicts, nine of whom died during the voyage.

 She sailed from Port Jackson in November and sailed as far as 45° South, but returned, not having seen any whales.

 On her return to New South Wales Governor Arthur Phillip chartered her for voyages to Norfolk Island.
-She then sailed to the coast of Peru and Chile on a whaling voyage, calling at Valparaiso.
+She then sailed to the coast of Peru and Chile on a whaling voyage, calling at Valparaíso.
 From there she returned to England via Rio de Janeiro, where she stopped in March 1793, before arriving at London in on 24 May.
 She returned with 25 tons of sperm oil, eight tons of whale oil, and 1,900 seal skins.

 From 1792 on, Lloyd's Register gives Mary Anns owner as "Capt & Co."